 Of course, higher-level analysis, that starts from the moment the researcher(s) work on files in a computer rather than hardware, is still done on raw data to achieve a result.
 Therefore as described above, to have a reproducible/scientific result, the raw acquired data and the detailed processing steps done on it must be published along with the result/paper independently of how it was acquired.
 Hence reproducible data acquisition protocols are indeed necessary, but not sufficient step for a fully reproducible result.

 There are many links to various resources during the text of the article above.
 Below are some links to other similar work on this subject.

-- Arizona State Univerity library, open data/science page.
-This page also contains links to useful resources for doing science reproducibly.
+- Arizona State University library, open data/science page.
+This page also contains links to useful resources for doing reproducible science.

 Mohammad-reza Khellat, Alan Lefor, Alejandro Serrano Borlaff kindly provided very useful comments or found bugs in the suggested reproduction pipeline.
-Alice Allen, Mosè Giordano, Gérard Massacrier, Ehsan Moravveji, Peter Mitchell, Vicky Steeves, David Valls-Gabaud and Paul Wilson (in alphabetical order) kindly informed me of some of the links mentioned here.
+Alice Allen, Mosè Giordano, Gérard Massacrier, Ehsan Moravveji, Peter Mitchell, Boud Roukema, Yahya Sefidbakht, Vicky Steeves, David Valls-Gabaud and Paul Wilson (in alphabetical order) kindly informed me of some of the links mentioned here.